FlameKat53/Twister-UI-Patcher/README.md

 # TwistPatch (For Twister UI)
 ![](https://media.discordapp.net/attachments/738534235194916884/759921733825462322/TwisterOSPatcherLogo.png?width=960&height=186)<br>
-An updater for Twister OS that downloads, unzips, and runs the latest patch for Twister OS.
+An updater for Twister UI that downloads and runs the latest patch for Twister UI.
 It is fine if you run the patcher more than once as it auto-detects your version. when you run the patcher, you must reboot your computer after patching completes.<br>

-#### Go support Twister OS!</br>
+#### Go support Twister UI!</br>
 ### <a href="https://twisteros.com/">>Twister OS<</a>

 # Install/Update